fachwerk-dev/create-fachwerk/slides/slides.md

 #### Setting up

-When you need to do more complex data processing, you can set up the VueJS variables and functions in Javascript.
+When you need to do more complex data processing, you can set up the VueJS [reactive variables](https://vuejs.org/guide/extras/reactivity-transform.html) and functions.

 To do so, edit the `slides.js` file: